Updated for 2022

-Digital marketing continues to grow.
-Consumers use multiple online and offline channels when researching and purchasing and often traverse between devices when they do so.
+Digital channels and usage continue to grow.
+Consumers use multiple online channels when researching and purchasing and often traverse between devices when they do so.
 Marketers are inundated by more types of digital data and are continually adjusting their strategies to ingest more data and to improve their marketing execution.

 - Email is the most effective digital channel.
-It has a median ROI of 122 percent, more than four times higher than any other digital marketing format.
+It has a median ROI of 122%, more than four times higher than any other digital marketing format.
 Email is nearly 40 times more effective than social channels in helping brands acquire new customers. (eMarketer)

 - Triggered emails, which are messages delivered only when an individual has taken a certain action such as subscribing or abandoning a shopping cart, have a 71% higher average open rate and 102% higher average click-through rate compared to general newsletters.
 (Benchmark Email) Marketers should experiment with adding more types of triggered emails to their marketing mix.